Tutorial

 The latter is especially great if you want to setup a daily digest email to yourself or your users.

-In this tutorial will go through how to add Oban and create a daily digest email that I send out with Bamboo.
+In this tutorial we will go through how to add Oban and create a daily digest email that I send out with Bamboo.

 Step 1 - Download a premade boilerplate